Bulls (rugby union): Lion Cup

 Northern Transvaal participated in the Lion Cup between 1983 and 1994.
 The Lion Cup was a domestic rugby union knock-out competition held in South Africa.
 Northern Transvaal tasted success in the competition on three occasions, winning the competition in 1985, 1990 and 1991.
 They also finished as runners-up three times in 1987, 1988 and 1989.
-Northern Transvaal claimed the Lion Cup 62–6 against in 1991 which is one of the biggest victories ever in a final.
+Northern Transvaal claimed the Lion Cup 62–6 against in 1991, which is one of the biggest victories ever in a final.

 Currie Cup / Central Series

 The Northern Transvaal rugby team participated in the Currie Cup / Central Series from 1986 to 1994.
 The competition saw the top Currie Cup teams play the Currie Cup Central A teams, with the Currie Cup team with the best playing record awarded the Percy Frames Trophy.
-Northern Transvaal was the most successful team, claiming six consecutive titles between 1987 and 1992.
+Western Province was the most successful team, with Northern Transvaal also doing well, claiming six consecutive titles between 1987 and 1992.

 Early franchise history

 Prior to the professional Super Rugby competition, Northern Transvaal competed in the Super 10, which was a tournament featuring ten teams from Australia, New Zealand, South Africa, Tonga and Western Samoa, which ran from 1993 to 1995.
 The top three teams from the previous Currie Cup season qualified for each of the Super 10 tournaments.

 Northern Transvaal competed in the 1993 season, where they were grouped in Pool B alongside Transvaal, New South Wales, North Harbour and Waikato.
 Transvaal finished at the top of the pool, with Northern Transvaal finishing third, behind New South Wales.
-Northern Transvaal did not qualify for the Super 10 (Southern Hemisphere competition)#1994 Super 10 or 1995 seasons.
+Northern Transvaal did not qualify for the 1994 or 1995 seasons.